danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - <a href="https://tools.ietf.org/html/rfc7519" target="_blank" rel="noopener noreferrer">JSON Web Tokens (JWTs)</a>: a way to securely send auth information as JSON.
 The JWT contains a `Header`, `Payload` and `Signature` which are Base64 encoded and "dot" separated.
 In effect, the JWT is used as the bearer token.
 You can see how a JWT looks like by visiting <a href="https://jwt.io/" target="_blank" rel="noopener noreferrer">jwt.io</a>.

 And with perhaps the help of some other tools/frameworks, you might be confident to make it happen.
 But I think that (in most cases) you shouldn't go down this route.
 Why not?
-Because it will cost you (and your team) a _lot_ of time, energy and money to build, operate and maintain it.
+Because it will cost you and your team a _lot_ of time, energy and money to build, operate and maintain it.

 And even if you do manage to build it, the result can be poor.
-There _will_ be bugs, and edge cases you didn't think off.
+There _will_ be bugs, and edge cases you didn't think of.
 But because auth is a nontrivial problem to solve, you might even implement (parts of) the spec incorrectly.

 If you do have a valid use case plus enough resources and knowledge to build your own auth server, tread carefully. **A poor implementation will lead to a bad user experience and is also dangerous, because it can compromise your users and organization.**